-Students shall prepare their final master's thesis (hereinafter - the FMT) honestly and independently, in consultation with the supervisor, in accordance with the Law on Copyright and Related Rights of the Republic of Lithuania, the Description of Study Cycles approved by Order No. V-1017 of the Minister of Education and Science of the Republic of Lithuania of 17 November 2016 (a new version No. V-1569 of 15 October 2020), the Code of Academic Ethics of Vilnius University, the Regulations for the Preparation, Defence and Storage of Students' Academic Writing Papers of Vilnius University, the Description of the Procedure for Preparation, Defence, Assessment and Storage of Academic Writing Papers of Vilnius University Business School and the requirements provided for in the relevant study program, these Methodological Guidelines and other legal acts.
+Students shall prepare their final master's thesis (project) (hereinafter - the FMTP) honestly and independently, in consultation with the supervisor, in accordance with the Law on Copyright and Related Rights of the Republic of Lithuania, the Description of Study Cycles approved by Order No. V-1017 of the Minister of Education and Science of the Republic of Lithuania of 17 November 2016 (a new version No. V-1569 of 15 October 2020), the relevant Study Fields' Descriptors, the Code of Academic Ethics of Vilnius University, the Regulations for the Preparation, Defence and Storage of Students' Academic Writing Papers of Vilnius University, the Description of the Procedure for Preparation, Defence, Assessment and Storage of Academic Writing Papers of Vilnius University Business School, VU BS Artificial Intelligence Instructions for Use in Academic Works and the requirements provided for in the relevant study program, these Methodological Guidelines and other legal acts.

-Having prepared and defended their final master's thesis, students demonstrate that the learning outcomes defined in the study program have been achieved and are awarded a master's degree in Business Administration.
+Having prepared and defended their final master's thesis (project), students demonstrate that the learning outcomes defined in the study program have been achieved and are awarded a master's degree in Business Administration.
 These Methodological Guidelines have been prepared partly on the basis of the previous publication for students of Vilnius University Business School: Methodical Guidelines for Writing Master's Theses.
 Kasnauskienė, G. (2016).

-1. GENERAL REQUIREMENTS FOR THE FINAL MASTER'S THESIS
+1. GENERAL REQUIREMENTS FOR THE FINAL MASTER'S THESIS (PROJECT)

-1.1 Purpose and scope of the final master's thesis
+1.1 Purpose and scope of the final master's thesis (project)

-The final master's thesis is an independent qualification work, the aim of which is to demonstrate the knowledge of business, marketing, finance or management acquired during studies, the ability to creatively, comprehensively, thoroughly analyse relevant scientific or business problems, apply original research methods, formulate conclusions and recommendations, and provide directions for further research.
+The final master's thesis project is an independent qualification work, the aim of which is to demonstrate the knowledge of business, marketing, finance or management acquired during studies, the ability to creatively, comprehensively, thoroughly analyse relevant scientific or business problems, apply original research methods, formulate conclusions and recommendations, and provide directions for further research.

-The FMT is a research work of a student, with the original content, distinguished by the completeness and depth of the analysis.
-The mandatory formal requirements for the structure, formalisation, ethical citation and bibliography of the master's thesis are the same as the requirements for the first cycle final theses.
+The FMTP is a research work of a student or a group of students (maximum 3 students), with the original content, distinguished by the completeness and depth of the analysis.
+The mandatory formal requirements for the structure, formalisation, ethical citation and bibliography of the master's thesis projects are the same as the requirements for the first cycle final theses.

 The final work shall apply a holistic or systematic approach while analysing and critically evaluated the issues related only to the problem under analysis.
-Unfairness of the student, plagiarism, deliberate distortion of facts shall not be allowed.
+Unfairness of the students, plagiarism, deliberate distortion of facts shall not be allowed.